Traditional Tribal Gaming

 With the general public's attention going to Tribal Gaming and Casinos, various tribal gaming enterprises bring notoriety and economic growth to communities.
 As some debate the social benefits of casinos, InterTribal Youth decides to focus on the cultural side of Traditional Tribal Gaming and its role in a healthy community.
 Games are at the core of a peoples culture, stories and re-creation.

-ITY began working with Sycuan Institute for Tribal Gaming at San Diego State University with a two-prong approach to support the cultural side of gaming and at the same time introduce youth to the option of a university education in Tribal Gaming.
+In 2015-16, ITY worked with Sycuan Institute for Tribal Gaming at San Diego State University with a two-prong approach to support the cultural side of gaming and at the same time introduce youth to the option of a university education in Tribal Gaming.
 Indian Country has an overwhelming need to fill upper-level management positions in Tribal Gaming Enterprise.
 "Youth from across California and beyond attend our program and this a perfect way to provide interest and the balance of social, cultural, recreational and higher education."
 Program Director, Marc Chavez states.

 On InterTribal Youth exchanges through the state of California and beyond, youth have their stick games, shell games, water games, and the like.
 All are eager to share.Open invitations to participate in traditional style canoe-style journeys and stick games from throughout the nation and internationally are received by ITY.